Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

     :alt: Particl Marketplace's phases of a deal
     :target: ../_static/media/images/001_phases_of_a_deal.png

 :term:`Particl Marketplace` not only saves you a lot of money, it also gives you a ton of security and privacy benefits.
-That's why you're willing to do three more steps to complete a purchase in full!
+That's why you're willing to do :ref:`three more steps <Step-by-Step Process>` to complete a purchase in full!

 These three additional steps are the only compromises made over traditional marketplaces.
 Now compare this tradeoff to all the benefits they get you.
 That’s a pretty sweet deal!